-Complementary therapies may help you to cope with the physical and emotional impact of your illness and the side effects of treatment.
-They can help to:
+Complementary therapies may help you to cope with the physical and emotional impact of your condition and the side effects of treatment.
+They can help you to:

-- reduce or manage stress, anxiety, nausea, fatigue or physical tension
+- reduce stress, anxiety, nausea, fatigue or physical tension

 - improve your sleep.